 Although this may be a stressful and anxious situation because of the reason why you are being summoned to this court, you need to remember that you do not have to tackle this difficult situation alone.
 For instance, if you have received a traffic ticket and are now required to appear in Strongsville Mayor’s Court, you should reach out to a skilled traffic ticket lawyer as soon as possible.
 These DUI/OVI attorneys can not only take on this legal battle for you, but they can fight hard to defend your rights.

 The Strongsville Mayor’s Court is a court that has jurisdiction in equity and law according to Ohio’s regulations.
-The Court has jurisdiction over the Village of Bratenahl and the City of Strongsville and often determines misdemeanor violations of both state laws and the City of Strongsville’s Ordinances.
+The Court has jurisdiction over the City of Strongsville and often determines misdemeanor violations of both state laws and the City of Strongsville’s Ordinances.

 If a case gets to the Strongsville Mayor’s Court, the court will often conduct a preliminary hearing and set bonds in the felony cases that were committed in Strongsville.

 I used Robert to help me fight a pretty steep speeding ticket.
 Robert was able to successfully get my ticket reduced to a 0 point violation and small fine.

 We had an excellent experience with Mr. Botnick for a disorderly conduct charge.
 Very pleasant to work with, professional, and gave us a lot of confidence approaching the case.

 I had a great experience with Mr. Botnick.
 He gave me an honest consultation about my speeding ticket that gave me confidence in his work.